HelenHelene/eportfolio/ISM/ISM_Unit04.md

 # Unit 4: Security Standards, Frameworks and Disaster Recovery

-Welcome to Week 4 where we will look at another crucial aspect of Security and Risk Management – industry and enterprise security standards.
-This module will discuss the role of standards in risk assessments and security designs and will also discuss some of the implications of standards for business continuity and disaster recovery.
+In Unit 4, we delved into the crucial aspects of industry and enterprise security standards.
+We explored the role of these standards in risk assessments and security designs, and discussed their implications for business continuity and disaster recovery.
+We covered industry-specific security standards and directives, how these standards impact security and risk assessments, and various approaches to disaster recovery, including DR as a Service (DRaaS).

-This week we shall:
- - Explore industry specific security standards and directives.
- - Discuss how standards affect security and risk assessments.
- - Review approaches to disaster recovery and DR as a Service (DRaaS).

-On completion of this week, you will be able to:
+### Learning Outcomes
+This unit was fundamental in understanding the importance of security standards, frameworks, and disaster recovery solutions in the context of security management.
+By the end of this unit, I achieved the following learning outcomes:

- - List common security standards and select the appropriate one(s) for a given situation.
+ - Security Standards Knowledge: I can list common security standards and select the appropriate ones for a given situation.
- - Describe how to design and create DR solutions.
+ - Disaster Recovery Solutions: I can describe how to design and create disaster recovery (DR) solutions.
-This unit describes the key roles that risk assessment, management and security standards play in security management and DR planning.
+ - Role of Standards in Security Management: I understand the key roles that risk assessment, management, and security standards play in security management and DR planning.

 ### Artefacts
 As part of my e-portfolio, I completed the assigned activities which are documented in the provided link: